-The higher FEs for 4 s than for 2 s residence time of the CLINCH experiments with ATD and kaolinite are in agreement with adhesion freezing or immersion freezing.
-This indicates that collision itself does not increase FE but there seems to be an effect whether the INP adheres to the water surface or is immersed in the droplet.
+The higher FEs for 4s than for 2s residence time in the CLINCH experiments with ATD and kaolinite are in agreement with adhesion freezing and immersion freezing.
+This indicates that collision itself does not increase FE, but there seems to be an effect depending on whether the INP adheres to the water surface or is immersed in the droplet.
 The situation is less clear for AgI.
 For contact freezing experiments FE at 2 s is the same as for 4 s residence time within error when on average one AgI particle or less collides with the droplet in the chamber.
-This result is in agreement with a collisional contact freezing mechanism, but may also result from a very high nucleation rate of immersion freezing and/or adhesion freezing at the investigated temperature.
+This result is in agreement with a collisional contact freezing mechanism but may also result from a very high nucleation rate of immersion freezing and/or adhesion freezing at the investigated temperature.

-When a particle adheres to the surface it might induce ice nucleation in contact mode by the part exposed to air and immersion freezing by the part immersed in water.
-When an insoluble or slightly soluble particle acts as cloud condensation nucleus (CCN), it is usually assumed that it becomes totally immersed into the droplet.
+When a particle adheres to the surface, it may induce ice nucleation in contact mode by the part exposed to air and immersion freezing by the part immersed in water.
+When an insoluble or slightly soluble particle acts as cloud condensation nucleus (CCN), it is usually assumed that it becomes totally immersed in the droplet.
 However, whether the particle adheres to the droplet surface or becomes totally immersed depends on the wetting behavior of the particle (see Appendix A).
-The consequences for ice nucleation is discussed below for the investigated INPs.
+The consequences for ice nucleation are discussed below for the investigated INPs.